 Two species of weed biocontrol agents of the subfamily Galerucinae were also used in testing, the heather beetle (Lochmaea suturalis) and the alligator weed leaf beetle (Agasicles hygrophila).
 These beetles are much smaller in body size than the tortoise beetles, but unlike our native Galerucines, some have leaf-feeding larvae that are active in spring.
-The heather beetle is established in the central North Island against the conservation weed leaf beetle (Agasicles hygrophila) is a biocontrol agent for the semi-aquatic rooted alligator weed in Northland and the Bay of Plenty.
+The heather beetle is established in the central North Island against the conservation weed heather (Ericaceae), and the alligator weed leaf beetle (Agasicles hygrophila) is a biocontrol agent for the semi-aquatic rooted alligator weed in Northland and the Bay of Plenty.